Blade1802/Student-Hub/README.md

 - Rename the `server/.env.example` file in the server directory to `.env`
 - Edit the environment variables according to your Postgres credentials
 - Create a database in postgres using psql or anything similar, ensure the same database is used in your `.env` file.
 - Setup the database (includes dummy data) using SQL in `server/db.sql`.
-Omit `CREATE DATABASE` on `line 1` if you are changing the database name.
+- Omit `CREATE DATABASE` on `line 1` if you are changing the database name.
+- Ensure you are creating the tables in the right database.

 ## Running the project